upeshp/MS3_EasyDinner/README.md

     ![enable](static/image/readme/deployment6a.png)

-    Then ‘Deploy Branch’
+    Then ‘Deploy Branch’:

     ![deploy](static/image/readme/deployment6b.png)

 7. That should take a minute to build, once it's done, you'll see ‘Your app was successfully deployed.’
-Click ‘View’ to launch your new app.
+Click ‘View’ to launch your new app:

     ![view](static/image/readme/deployment7.png)

 <span id="Credits"></span>